ccatpham/PoliticalObserver/README.md

 ### iOS

+If you already have /Pods/ folder in your /ios/ directory, delete Pods folder and podfile.lock

 Next, for iOS we need to install the dependencies as cocoa pods.
 Navigate to /ios folder in the root project directory and run: `pod install`